Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+Now, let's assume that Sam will no longer be working with the company, and we need to remove his licenses and disable his account.
+To do this, click on Sam, then select the Licenses and apps tab.
+Uncheck Microsoft 365 Business Standard, and click Save changes.

 17.
 <p align="center">
 <img src="https://i.imgur.com/kL0NAGW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+Next, select Block sign-in, check the box for Block this user from signing in, and then click Save changes.

 18.
 <p align="center">